|

 (fully automatic).
 This dual guidance system ensures protection

 against electronic countermeasures.
-Some missiles are
+Various missiles are

 available for this system.
 The 9M123 and 9M123-2 are the standard